 We flew into Ulaanbaatar (UB), the capitol, from Beijing, and spent two days there before heading to the countryside.
 I was told by some long-timers that UB used to be attractive when the country was still under Soviet “administration,” but it’s hard to believe.
 Today, it’s a dusty and vegetation-free city made of large Soviet-style concrete block architecture with paint peeling off from the extreme cold of UB’s winters.
 Tourist-focused shops, of which there are many, hawk camel, yak or wool knick-knacks and sweaters alongside various products, from vodka to war helmets, commemorating Chingiss Khaan.

-Traffic in UB is horrid, and the roads are in various states of decay.
+Traffic in UB is congested, and the roads, attacked as they are by extreme conditions, are in various states of decay.
 Air quality is exceedingly poor, owing to two main factors: the widespread use of coal as fuel for heating, and the unplanned growth of a city built for 300,000 swelling to over a million in too short a time.
 Mongolia only has about 2.5 million people, and over a million live in UB.

 We were happy to head for the countryside.
 Our host and guide, Bogi, drove us several hours to the northeast, and found a “nomadic” herding family for us to stay with for two weeks.
 They had a ger (yurt) and agreed to prepare two meals a day for us.
 Perfect.